 Earlier this week I received a call from an ex-husband had divorced his wife in June of 2015.
 He and his wife agreed that he could be a life insurance policy on her.

 They continued to live together after divorce until the ex-wife died in December 2015.
-Just that week he had received a letter from the insurance company that they were denying his claim on the $100,000 policy because of the divorce.
+Just that week he had received a letter from the insurance company that they denied his claim on the $100,000 policy because of the divorce.

 Failure to Change the Beneficiary of a Life Insurance Policy

-It is important to change the beneficiary on your life insurance beneficiary policy after a divorce in Texas.
+It is essential to change the beneficiary on your life insurance beneficiary policy after a divorce in Texas.

 Under this statute, a pre-divorce designation of a former spouse is not effective UNLESS: